 1. Log in to the application system using your UTORid

-The application for the 2020-21 academic year will open in April 2020.
+Applications will open on Tuesday, July 2.
 At this time, you will be able to view all in-field learning opportunities.
 We are unable to disclose the list of placement options until the application opens.

 2. Carefully review the in-field learning placements offered